-- medical condition - Considerations of continuity of treatment, services, and providers, including behavior health referrals and living situations - Transitional care planning (e.g., hospital admissions/discharges, palliative and hospice care, long term care and services) - Availability of medically appropriate medications under the CCO formulary - Individual case conferences as appropriate to assure a "warm hand-off" from the FFS providers to the CCO care team - 2.
-CCOs will be expected to cover FFS authorized services for a transitional period until the CCO establishes a relationship with the member and is able to develop an evidence-based, medically appropriate care plan.
+- Transitional care planning (e.g., hospital admissions/discharges, palliative and hospice care, long term care and services); - Availability of medically appropriate medications under the CCO formulary; and - Individual case conferences as appropriate to assure a "warm hand-off" from the FFS providers to the CCO care team. - 2.
+CCOs will be expected to cover FFS authorized services for a transitional period until the CCO establishes a relationship with the member and is able to develop an evidence-based, medically appropriate care plan. - 3.
+For dually eligible, CCOs will be required to provide a minimum 90 day continuity of care period.